EpicBrainUser/python-booklet/python_booklet.typ

 = Reading/writing to/from external files

-As of now, you've only stored data in RAM in variables, which means that when the program terminates the data is lost.
+As of now, you've only stored data in RAM in #glspl("var"), which means that when the program terminates the data is lost.
 If we want data to be stored persistently, we need to write to external files and save them to the disk, for example, you may want to store logins and usernames or user data in an external file.\
 Here's how python handles this:\

 Python as an inbuilt function for this, called `open`.
 The way this works is it makes a file object that you can use, and operate on.
-More on objects later though.
+More on #glspl("obj") later though.
 This allows you to open a file, with a mode. \
 Here are the valid modes you can use, and what they do:\
 #table(
   columns: 2,